 Skyhigh says attackers attempted to guess the passwords for these accounts.
 The reasoning is simple, as these accounts do not use two-factor authentication (2FA) and have higher access and privileges than regular employee accounts.”

-“A newly detailed Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. targeting automated teller machines (ATM) allows attackers to completely drain available cash, Kaspersky Lab researchers have discovered.
+“A newly detailed Malware: Software that is intended to damage or disable computers and computer systems. targeting automated teller machines (ATM) allows attackers to completely drain available cash, Kaspersky Lab researchers have discovered.

 Dubbed ATMii, the threat was first spotted in April this year, featuring an injector module (exe.exe) and the module to be injected (dll.dll).
 Actors using the malware need direct access to a target ATM (either over the network or physically) to install it.

 During analysis, the security researchers discovered that the injector, an unprotected command line application, was written in Visual C with a fake compilation timestamp of four years ago.
 The malware features support for a Windows version more recent than Windows XP, which is the platform most ATMs run.”

 “A hacker stole non-classified information about Australia’s Joint Strike Fighter program and other military hardware last year after breaching the network of a defense contractor, the defense industry minister said on Thursday.